CHRISTMAS IN NEW YORK //YOUR ULTIMATE GUIDE TO A MAGICAL VISIT

 RESTAURANTS THAT DECK THE HALLS:

-• Rolf’s in Gramercy: This one is super popular and reservations sell out quickly.
-By Union Square.
+• Rolf’s in Gramercy: Near Union Square, this restaurant is super popular, and reservations sell out quickly.
+Reservations accepted by phone call only.

 OBSERVATION DECKS